Weak and renormalized solutions to a hypoelliptic Mean Field Games system: The well possedness in the case of Lipschitz Hamiltonian

-in the distributional sense.
-Then, $|\vi|^2m, |\vi|^4 m,|\vi|^2\Dv m\in \Lt$. \end{prop} \begin{proof} We may assume that the data are smooth and bounded and obtain the general case by approximation.
+\end{theorem} The main two assertions in the theorem above are, firstly, the fractional gradient estimates and, secondly, the $L^{\infty}-$bounds.
+The gradient estimates are the result of Theorem \ref{Thm1.3FiniteTime}, in the appendix.
+The $L^{\infty}-$bounds can be obtained with a De Giorgi type argument similar to the one found for example in F. Golse, C. Imbert, C. Mouhot and A. Vasseur in \cite{golse2016harnack}, thus we only provide the main steps in Proposition \ref{prop: UpperBoundForm} at the Appendix.
+For a survey on the De Giorgi type arguments we refer to Mouhot \cite{mouhot2018giorgi}.
+First a proposition. \begin{proposition} Assume that $m\in \Lt$, $b\in L^{\infty}\cap \Lt$ and $m_0$, which satisfies \ref{AssumptionInitial}, satisfy equation \eqref{eq:ModelEquationForLipschitzFP} in the distributional sense.
+Then, $|\vi|^2m,|\vi|^2\Dv m\in \Lt$. \end{proposition} \begin{proof} We may assume that the data are smooth and bounded and obtain the general case by approximation.
 We test the equation with $|\vi|^4m$ (see Lemma \eqref{Lemma|x|^2+|v|^2m}, on how we may justify this) to obtain